 Properties in Newlyn, Cornwall, owned by the Barnes family for most of the 20th century

 The three encircled properties in Fore Street, Newlyn, were first owned by Harvey's great-grandfather, Thomas Barnes senior, who acquired them around the turn of the 20th century.
 The properties were eventually sold around the time of the millennium.

 The family have come a long way since Africa!

 If you are a male called BARNES with ancestry from the West Penwith / Penzance area of Cornwall, especially in Newlyn, Paul or Mousehole, please would you consider taking a Y-DNA test.
 It would be great to compare.
 Feel free to contact me before testing as, whilst I'm not an expert in Y-DNA, it may be that taking a cheaper SNP test might be more appropriate depending on your aims.
 It may also be possible to obtain some data from an autosomal test too (see below).

 If you are male and have taken the AncestryDNA, 23andMe or MyHeritage test, there may be a way to extract some SNP data from this to obtain an estimated haplogroup.
 Although this isn't a substitute for a dedicated Y-DNA test it might be useful in pointing you in the right direction for further testing.
-Harvey's haplogroup was reported as Z12 using this method before he took the SNP test so, as you can see, we got quite a way down the Y phylogenetic tree.
-If your direct male line are/were from West Cornwall, please contact me for details.
+Harvey's haplogroup was reported as Z12 using this method with his AncestryDNA kit before he took the SNP test so, as you can see, we got quite a way down the Y phylogenetic tree.
+See this blog post for further details.

 S18890 Men Who Have Already Tested